|

 humanity develop any slower-than-light travel methods before

-I’m a jump zone, how easily and how accurately can i jump to
+I’m in a jump zone, how easily and how accurately can I jump to

 somewhere else in the same zone?
 If it's a field, can you 'jump'